 The Department of Public Works provides a number of vital services to residents of the City of Locust Grove.
 The department's responsibilities include management of all water and sewage activities, maintenance of city facilities, and coordination of trash pick up and recycling.
 Residents are provided a single consolidated bill for services on a monthly basis.
 Payments can be made by mail, by drop off in front of the Municipal Building, or in person at the Water Department at City Hall.

-The Public Works Department is headed by Jack Rose, Director of the Department and consists of Utilities Manager (Contractor Currently), a Stormwater Utility Manager (Vacant), and a Public Works Manager (Brandon Combs).
-Additionally there are several persons in this department overseeing water and sewer services, billing, and maintenance of city streets and drainage facilities.
-Curbside waste collection is handled via a contract with Advanced Disposal.
+The Public Works Department is headed by Jack Rose, Director of the Department along with the Utilities Manager (Jon Holland - Water Resources), a Distribution/Storm water Manager (Casey Tapley).
+Additionally there are several persons in this department overseeing water and sewer services and maintenance of city streets and drainage facilities.
+Curbside waste collection is handled via a contract currently with Advanced Disposal.

-The Public Works Facility is located at 100 - 104 Mose Brown Drive, at the intersection of Mose Brown Drive and Davis Lake Road.
-This new location is a culmination of a 2-year construction project to relocate them from the historic downtown for the construction of the Trailhead Park and Parking Facility.
+The Public Works Facility is located at 100 Mose Brown Drive, at the intersection of Mose Brown Drive and Davis Lake Road.
+This location is a culmination of a 2-year construction project begun in 2009 to relocate them from the historic downtown for the construction of the Trailhead Park and Parking Facility.
 This new campus is larger with more space to accommodate growth and to provide modern facilities to Public Works, which has enlarged over the years to incorporate Stormwater Maintenance and GIS.
-The Solid Waste Collection Site is now open adjacent to the campus on Mose Brown Drive.
+The Solid Waste Collection Site is open adjacent to the campus at 104 Mose Brown Drive between Public Works and the Henry County Events/Senior Center.

-Bulk Pickup Dates for 2014.
-For 2014, the bulk pickup dates for the items permitted is March 22, 2014 and then will follow with normal trash pickup beginning in April, 2014.
-March 22 is on a Saturday, with the rest to fall on the normal trash pickup day.
+Bulk Pickup.
+Since April 2014, the bulk pickup dates are now with the normal trash pickup to provide more convenience as well as to prevent large accumulations of bulk items at any single date.
 To be sure for collection, please place out at the curb the day prior to the pickup, as they often start early the day of the pickup.
 Note that items NOT PERMITTED include: Auto/Truck Tires, Auto/Truck Parts, Batteries of any kind, Paint (including empty paint cans), Pesticides, Yard Trimmings, Household Trash (food, beverages and the like normally generated in a household), or any type of Construction Debris (lumber, drywall, shingles, etc.).
 Also, please be mindful of others when placing items out so that all can benefit from the pickup.
 Excessive amounts of bulk items placed at a single residence may not be fully serviced to be fair and equitable to all citizens.
 NOTE: if items are stacked in a manner that are beyond the weight limit for a person to life from the disposal company, then items will be left.
-This weight limit is generally between 50 - 70 pounds and is based on the total amount of the container holding the debris/trash.
+This weight limit is generally between 50 pounds and is based on the total amount of the container holding the debris/trash.

 Utility Connection Deposit Increased.
 Effective December 6, 2010, the required deposit for water and/or sewer service is $200.00.
 This increase of $50 is due to increased losses of water and sewer services and is consistent with other municipalities and Henry County Water and Sewerage Authority.